curloz123/GLTF-loader/README.md

 How to use ->

-Just add it in your main file as #include "/path/to/gltLoader.h" , and make sure to define all implementations once and properly
+1. Add it in your main file as #include "/path/to/gltLoader.h" , and make sure to define all implementations once and properly
+2. Make an model object like this -> GLTloader objectName;
+3. In your main game loop , make sure to use your shader which you want to use and call draw function -> objectName.Draw(yourShader);